 - Coconut oil or butter: General rule is that cookies with coconut oil come out more crispy and softer with butter.
 In this particular recipe I prefer coconut oil!

 - Chocolate chips: I use dark chocolate chips as they have less sugar than semi-sweet.
-I also prefer to use mini chocolate chips in these cookies, chocolate chip muffins and pumpkin chocolate chip bread.
+I also prefer to use mini chocolate chips in these cookies chocolate chip muffins.
 You get more chocolate with each bite but with same calories.
 Any chips will work though!

 - Baking staples: Salt to taste and baking soda for lift.

 How to Make Almond Flour Chocolate Chip Cookies